Neom: History

 Salman announced plans for the planned city at the Future Investment Initiative conference in Riyadh on October 24, 2017.
 He said that it would operate independently from the "existing governmental framework" with its own tax and labour laws and an "autonomous judicial system".
 Egypt announced in 2018 that it would contribute some land to the Neom project.

-Klaus Kleinfeld was announced by Salman as the inaugural director for the Neom project upon its launch.
-In 2018, Kleinfeld signed Gladstone Place Partners LLC to handle communications services for the Neom project for a fee of $199,500 plus expenses of $45,000.
-Kleinfeld was then announced as an advisor to bin Salman and Nadhmi Al-Nasr as the director of Neom.

-The initiative to create the city of Neom emerged from Saudi Vision 2030, a plan to reduce Saudi Arabia's dependence on oil, diversify its economy, and develop public-service sectors.
-Plans call for robots to perform functions such as security, logistics, home delivery, and caregiving and for the city to be powered solely with wind and solar power.
+The initiative to create the region of Neom emerged from Saudi Vision 2030, a plan to reduce Saudi Arabia's dependence on oil, diversify its economy, and develop public-service sectors.
+According to project announcements, robots are expected to perform functions such as security, logistics, home delivery, and caregiving and for the region to be powered solely by renewable energy sources, including wind and solar power.